DIDSR/HIMSPEC/README.md

-# Hyperspectral Microscope (HIMS) tissue transmittance measurements reader
+# A Spectral Database Collected with a Hyperspectral Imaging Microscopy System (HIMS)

 This code was developed to read the hyperspectral transmittance data measured by DIDSR's Hyperspectral Imaging Microscope (HIMS) for a selection of 8 BiomaxOrgan10 tissue microarray slides (US Biomax, 15883 Crabbs Branch Way, MD 20855, USA):